 January 2nd, 2013

-Iowa dentist lusted for assistant, fired her, state Supreme Court backs him
+Iowa dentist lusted for assistant, fired her, state appeals court backs him

 Don’t ever lose your ability to be shocked by injustice.
 That’s what employers want us to do.
 Here’s a shocking tale.